wso2/docs-is/en/docs/develop/javascript-oidc-sdk.md

-# Single Page Application SDK
+# Single Page Application Javascript SDK

-This page guides you through implementing authentication for a Javascript/Typescript client application using the OpenID Connect authentication SDK to with WSO2 Identity Server.
+This page guides you through implementing authentication for a Javascript/Typescript client application using the OpenID Connect authentication SDK with WSO2 Identity Server.
 The SDK handles a lot of authentication-related details such as the grant, protocol, token management, and token storage.

-The [OpenID Connect Javascript SDK library](https://github.com/wso2-extensions/identity-sdks-js/tree/master/identity-oidc-js) currently supports the[OAuth 2.0 Authorization Code Flow](https://tools.ietf.org/html/rfc6749#section-4.1) with [PKCE](https://tools.ietf.org/html/rfc7636).
+The [OpenID Connect Javascript SDK library](https://github.com/wso2-extensions/identity-sdks-js/tree/master/identity-oidc-js) currently supports the [OAuth 2.0 Authorization Code Flow](https://tools.ietf.org/html/rfc6749#section-4.1) with [PKCE](https://tools.ietf.org/html/rfc7636).

 ---

-## Getting started
+## Get started

 1. Run the following command to install the SDK.